Strawberry Cake

 Here are some tips for making this easy strawberry cake recipe:

 - When making the strawberry puree, make sure itโs reduced to 3/4 cup and reserve 1/2 for the cake batter, and 1/4 for the frosting.
-The puree can be kept in the fridge for up to 2 days.
+The puree can be kept in the fridge for up to 2 days and has such a nice real strawberry flavor.

 - Make sure the buttermilk, sour cream, and eggs are at room temperature.
 Just remove them from the fridge about 20 or 30 minutes before you have to use them in the recipe.